kiegroup/dashboard-builder/README.md

 The Dashboard Builder is a full featured web application which allows non-technical users to visually create business dashboards.
 Dashboard data can be extracted from heterogeneous sources of information such as JDBC databases or regular text files.
-It also provides a generic process dashboard for the jBPM Human Task module.
-Such dashboard can display multiple key performance indicators regarding process instances, tasks and users.

-Some ready-to-use sample dashboards are provided as well, for demo and learning purposes.
+Some ready-to-use sample dashboards are provided for demo and learning purposes.

 **Key features**:
 * Visual configuration of dashboards (Drag'n'drop).